mmcnutt/Bazzite-Discover-Sys-Ext/README.md

 I put my current raw file in the releases page, but I wont necessarily update it there and I'd prefer you built it yourself.

-Todo - do a build and isntall script
+Todo - do a build and install script

 Enable sysexts if not already